 Roger is a British, Emmy award-winning underwater cameraman, based in Sabah, Malaysia and the UK.

-Specialising in Natural history and documentary film-making, Roger works primarily on landmark BBC blue-chip series such as Life, Life Story and Blue Planet 2.
+Specialising in Natural history and documentary film-making, Roger was one of the principal cameramen on the BBC’s recent Blue Planet II series.
+He logged over 600hrs underwater on the series while filming ten different stories across four episodes.
 An underwater cameraman since 2001 Roger has experience working in diverse locations and habitats from the Antarctic to the tropics, open ocean to coral reefs.
 While enjoying the challenge of filming megafauna, such as manta rays and blue whales, his specialty is crafting complex, character-led stories.
 Notable sequences include the first filming of the humpback whale heat-run in Tonga for One Life and a brutally enthralling turtle mating sequence for David Attenborough’s Life Story.
 Roger is an excellent freediver and also dives a rEvo closed circuit rebreather.
 He owns and operates an 8K Red Epic-W cinema camera and a Gates Deep Weapon housing and has worked extensively with lighting and grip underwater.

 For a selection of Roger’s recent work please take a look at his selected credits.

 To discuss availability and rates please contact Roger Munns